 Egypt’s Assiut University Hospital’s Department of Neurology and Psychology found that 2/3 of people with migraine sufferers have a similar abnormality in this bone.
 The other 1/3 may simply be ticking time bombs with each new episode doing more damage.

-Another study out of Taiwan found that a migraine suffer is twice as likely to have sudden sensorineural hearing loss.
+Another study out of Taiwan found that someone who suffers from migraines is twice as likely to have sudden sensorineural hearing loss.
 This is permanent hearing loss resulting from the damage to the little hairs in the cochlea.
-Because it’s sudden, it can happen over the course of few days.
+Because it’s sudden, it can happen over the course of a few days.